jsparj/openapi-adapter/packages/core/README.md

     }
   }
 })
-const result = await yourapi.request(
+const result = await yourApi.request(
   // Full intellisense support, only available pathIds will be shown:
   'example/message/{messageId}/replies',
   // Full intellisense support, only http methods found in this pathId will be shown: